ahvonenj/idleon-auto-expose/README.md

 - After running the `expose_idleon.mjs` script, there should now be a new folder called `patched` next to the `N.js` and `expose_idleon.mjs` files
 - There should be another `N.js` file inside the `patched` folder - this is the patched `N.js` file
 - Open the `app.asar` file again with a file archiver tool and navigate to the `distBuild/static/game/` folder within the archive
+- Drag the `N.js` file from inside the `patched` folder into the archive, replacing the `N.js` file there

+Continue to the "Enabling Devtools" section.

+### OPTIONAL: Repackaging the patched N.js file and the patched index.js file into the app.asar archive

+- After running the `expose_idleon.mjs --devtools` script, there should now be a new folder called `patched` next to the `N.js`, `index.js` and `expose_idleon.mjs` files
+- There should be another `N.js` file, as well as a `index.js` file inside the `patched` folder - these are the patched `N.js` and `index.js` files
+- Open the `app.asar` file again with a file archiver tool and navigate to the `distBuild/static/game/` folder within the archive
-- Drag the `N.js` file inside the `patched` folder into the archive, replacing the `N.js` file there
+- Drag the `N.js` file from inside the `patched` folder into the archive, replacing the `N.js` file there
+- navigate to the `src/main/` folder within the archive
+- Drag the `index.js` file from inside the `patched` folder into the archive, replacing the `index.js` file there

 Continue to the "Enabling Devtools" section.